 Is CBD Addictive?
 CBD does not get you high, but it is causing some buzz around folks.
-Few years has been a surge of interest in CBD and non-psychoactive cannabis compound with significant therapeutic potential.
+For a few years has been a surge of interest in CBD and non-psychoactive cannabis compounds with significant therapeutic potential.

-Many commercial startups and online retailers have jumped on CBD awareness and support, hemp as the next big thing, sellers approach CBD companies directly, a miracle oil with health benefits and therapeutic potent heals tumor, quell seizure and ease of chronic pain without making you feel “high”.
+Many commercial startups and online retailers have jumped on CBD awareness and support, hemp as the next big thing, sellers approach CBD companies directly, a miracle oil with health benefits and therapeutic potent heals tumor, quell seizures and ease chronic pain without making you feel “high”.

 But along with the CBD growing buzz around, there are talks and rumors that CBD is addictive and makes you high.
 There are some misconceptions we will deal with in this article.